338.6 Special MA Services

 If the MA recipient wants hospice care again, the new provider must complete an MA 373 and send a copy to the CAO.

-Healthy Beginnings Plus provides more maternity care to pregnant women who are already getting cash assistance or MA.
+Healthy Beginnings Plus provides more maternity care to pregnant women who are already getting MA.

 Healthy Beginnings Plus is a joint effort between DHS and the Department of Health (DOH) to provide complete care.
 The program offers the following services: